dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 ---

 You now know the basics of Git.
-Next, you will learn how to use Git and GitHub to collaborate using the commands `branch`, `fetch`, `merge`, and `pull`.
-You will also be shown how and when to use the commands `reset`
+Next, you will learn how to use Git and GitHub to collaborate using the commands `fetch`, `merge`, and `pull`.
+You will also be shown how and when to use the commands `branch`, `checkout`, and `reset`.